TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Pages/PageProperties/Index.rst

 General
 =======

-The :guilabel:`general` includes fields for page titles, URL and navigation elements.
+The :guilabel:`General` tab includes fields for page titles, URL and navigation elements.

 The :guilabel:`Page Title` is used directly to generate speaking URLs.
 It is